Portrait of Dr. Mohammad Yousof Asefi, painted by Hanif Shabgard

 • Featured in National Geographic documentary "Lost Treasures of Afghanistan"

-• Interviewed by The New York Times, The Washington Post, and The Guardian
+• Interviewed by The New York Times, The Washington Post, Radio Free Europe, and Voice of America

 • Included in dOCUMENTA 13, Kassel, Germany (2012)